jremmurd/ignite-bundle/docs/Configuration.md

 # Configuration
-For details please refere to the comments in the provided `config.yml` file.
+For details please refere to the comments in the provided `config.yml` example.

 ##### config.yml
 ```yaml